torproject/torspec/proposals/316-flashflow.md

 Every second during a measurement, the measurers send the amount of verified measurement traffic they have received back from the relay.
-Additionally, the relay sends a MSM_BG cell each second to the coordinator with amount of non-measurement background traffic it is sending and receiving.
+Additionally, the relay sends a MEAS_BG cell each second to the coordinator with amount of non-measurement background traffic it is sending and receiving.